 Analysis of the immediate built environment, to develop an awareness of man's need for shelter, and a deeper understanding of his functions, activities and requirements.
-In depth design of a single-cell living unit, including interiors and all elements which it comprises.
+Development of design skills through a series of studio exercises.

 11.4211 Cultural Facilties I